| Title: | Tools for Analyzing IIDDA Datasets |

 length of moving average window, this will depend on the time scale in the data.
 Defaults to 52, so that weekly data is averaged over years. |

-a function to remove to compute the moving average of a time series variable
+remove to compute the moving average of a time series variable.

 Create age bin descriptions for joining age_group lookup table